qiyfoundation/Qiy-Scheme/IPR Policy.md

 If the above issues cannot be satisfactorily resolved, then the Qiy Foundation has to change the standard, which in some extreme cases could even include the need to start again with the development of that standard.

-Intentional delays, where proven, should be treated as a breach of the IPR Policy and can be sanctioned by the Executive Board, in consultation with the Supervisory Authority.
+Intentional delays, where proven, should be treated as a breach of the IPR Policy and can be sanctioned by the Executive Board, in consultation with the Executive Board.

 'Intentional Delay' arises when it can be demonstrated that a Contributor has deliberately withheld IPR disclosures significantly beyond what would be expected from normal considerations of timely disclosure.